 So how do you get there?

-Start with the strategy
+Start transformation with an inclusive strategy

 Lightning Decision Jams are another inclusive engagement method, and one we used to retool the National Habitat Conservation Planning (HCP) Coalition’s annual conference.
 Jam sessions use a structured set of activities to focus participants on a specific task or project.
 And each activity is designed to yield a diverse set of strong ideas, inspiring active engagement as participants collaborate to develop their concepts.

-Use data to strengthen the structure
+Use data to strengthen the transformation strategy structure

-Ready the workforce
+Ready the workforce for transformation

-This is the approach ICF took with the Project Officer Work Study Assessment for the Health Resources and Services Administration.
-We interviewed senior leaders to determine their perspectives on challenges facing the organization.
+This is the approach we took with the Project Officer Work Study Assessment for the Health Resources and Services Administration.
+We interviewed senior leaders to determine their perspectives on the challenges facing the organization.
 We conducted interviews and focus groups with supervisors to understand what practices were working well and which ones needed revision.
 These interviews—plus a workforce assessment survey—engaged every staff member in the Bureau.
 The resulting workforce plan was grounded in the experiences of the whole organization.

-Bring customers and constituents into the process
+Remember to engage customers and constituents in the transformation process

 None of these successes would be possible without an inclusive and empathetic approach to organizational transformation—two qualities that are inherent to human-centered design.
-Organizations that adhere to these principles will be positioned to evolve their operations and transform their enterprises in a way that serves every constituent well, and leaves no one behind.
+Organizations that adhere to these principles are positioned to evolve their operations and transform their enterprises in a way that serves every constituent well, and leaves no one behind.